coin-shuffle/node-cli/README.md

 # node

-Implementation of partipant in coin shuffle process
+Implementation of CLI partipant in coin shuffle process

 ## Running